gearz-lab/hypersonic/readme.md

 showing that, for dynamic applications, with the need for dynamic schemas, maybe a dynamic language like JavaScript is a better fit.

-Facebook's React.js is amazing.
+Facebook's [React.js](https://facebook.github.io/react/) is amazing.
 It fits perfectly for creating reactive and responsive client-side components.
 One of the reasons it excels is the ability to render the app both in the server and in the client, which is called "isomorphic" behavior.
 As a bonus, it's learning curve is incredibly low.

-RethingDB is perfect for variable schema applications.
+[RethinkDB](http://rethinkdb.com/) is perfect for variable schema applications.
 It's reliable, really easy to shard and replicate and it supports server-side joins.
 Additionally, it's possible to subscribe for data change, which makes it a perfect fit for real-time applications.

 Did I forget to mention?
 Gearz is free and solely based on free-to-use components.

+Core concepts
+---